 By Trish Romano, Certified Self Storage Manager

 I always thought of myself as pretty awesome at my packing skills because I’ve moved so many times.
 But after doing some research, I’ve found some extremely genius ideas that I never thought of.
 And here I thought I was a pro!
-Let’s review some of the skills I have used in my many moves, as well as some fantastic new ones I have found.
+Let’s review some great packing tips for moving that I have used in my many moves, as well as some fantastic new ones I have found.

 The first step at packing like a genius is knowing about boxes.
 I was very fortunate that my dad worked at a grocery store most of his life and he was always able to provide me with boxes when I moved.
 Not everyone has this great perk and has to acquire them another way.
 You can always go to Home Depot, Lowes, the UPS Store or your local post office.
 If you’re strapped for cash, you could ask your local retailers and businesses if you could have their gently used boxes as well.
 But remember, those free boxes are designed for one-time use, and should not be used for long-term storage.
 They are fine to use when moving, if you plan to unpack everything shortly after and then throw them away.
 These boxes are meant to break down and degrade quickly, and that is not good for inside your storage unit for months at a time.